8 Tips for Language Learning Motivation and How to Avoid Procrastination

 Face-to-face group settings are ideal for maintaining language learning motivation.
 Some of the activities you can try include study groups, meetups and reading groups.
 But if you can’t find something in your area, online language exchanges can also add an entire new dimension to the language learning experience.

-This is a really big deal in language learning communities.
 Academic researchers who study language learning methods have coined a term for this motivational strategy: integrative motivation.
 That’s right—it’s been scientifically proven that talking to people provides you with a very uniquely effective form of motivation for language learning.

 But it goes a little further.
 Integrative motivation is extra powerful when you care about the people you’re speaking with, so practicing with friends, family and significant others gives you an additional motivational boost.
 If you need to meet new people to practice with, take a strong interest in their lives and try to build a real relationship.